seveas/python-hpilo/docs/index.rst

 =======================================

 This module will make it easy for you to access the Integrated Lights Out management interface of your HP hardware.
-It supports iLO, iLO 2 and iLO 3 and uses the XML interface to access and change the iLO.
+It supports RILOE II, iLO, iLO 2, iLO 3 and iLO 4.
+It uses the XML interface or hponcfg to access and change the iLO.

 The complete API is described in the :doc:`iLO class API reference </ilo>`.
 All functions return structured data based on the XML returned by the iLO.
 See